Student Advocacy Day Work Plan

 - For a morning meeting, a light breakfast (e.g., coffee and bagels) as participants register for the briefing, or

 - If a later arrival, a lunch, provided between or after visits with the legislators may be necessary.
 This could be as simple as box lunches or pizza or as elaborate as time and budget allow.

-- Social event; again, if resources and time allows, you may wish to have a closing event to draw everyone back to talk about their experiences and turn in their evaluation forms; this can include food and drink as desired.
+- If resources and time allows, you may wish to have a closing event to draw everyone back to talk about their experiences and turn in their evaluation forms; this can include food and drink as desired.

 - Copy, collate, and produce entire packets to be handed out at the briefing based on RSVP numbers

 - If there is a particular bill/issue to advocate, plan to send out the issue brief in advance in addition to repeating it in the packet.
 FAQ's, maps, and appointment scripts may also go out in advance and be repeated in the packet